This tutorial shows you how to deploy a simple example gRPC

 gcloud config set project YOUR_PROJECT_ID

-If you have other GCP projects, and you want to use
+If you have other Google Cloud projects, and you want to use

 gcloudto manage them, see Managing Cloud SDK configurations.